Adam-Etyang/HTML-practice/README.md

-# Project Title: HTML Elements Reference Guide
+# HTML Elements Reference Guide
 ---
 Create a webpage that serves as both a reference guide for HTML elements and as a demonstration of those elements in action.